anuprulez/similar_galaxy_workflow/README.md

 </p>

 ## Galaxy workflows as directed graphs
 [Galaxy](https://usegalaxy.eu/) workflow is a chain of (Galaxy) tools to process biological data.
 These datasets undergo a transformation at each node (a tool) which includes text manipulation, sorting on a column, deletion or addition of a column and so on.
 Each workflow can be considered as a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) where the output of each node becomes an input to the next node(s).
-Visit this [website](https://rawgit.com/anuprulez/similar_galaxy_workflow/master/viz/index.html) to see all the steps of a workflow and its directed graph.
+Visit this [website](https://rawgit.com/anuprulez/similar_galaxy_workflow/master/viz/index.html) to see all the steps of workflow and its directed graph.
 Choose a workflow from the dropdown and see the [Cytoscape](http://js.cytoscape.org/) graph.
 A typical [workflow](https://usegalaxy.org/workflow/editor?id=4ef668a0f832a731) in Galaxy looks like this:

 <p align="center">
   <img src="https://raw.githubusercontent.com/anuprulez/similar_galaxy_workflow/master/images/workflow_galaxy.png">
 </p>

-## Predict next tool
+## Predict tools
 If a Galaxy user can see a list of possible next tool(s) at all stages of creating a workflow, it would be convenient and time-saving to create one.
 This work aims to achieve it by training a neural network on the existing set of workflows created by multiple users.
 There is a special kind of (recurrent) neural network, long short-term memory (LSTM), which learns connections in the input (sequential) data and predicts the next possible connections(s).
 The Galaxy workflows also qualify as sequential data (as a chain of tools) and this network is expected to work on these data processing pipelines to predict next possible connections.
-Moreover, this work identifies itself as a part of recommendation system for Galaxy tools and workflows.
-The approach is explained below:
+Moreover, this work aims towards creating a recommendation system for Galaxy workflows.
+The complete approach is explained below:

 Suppose we have a workflow:
 <p align="center">